Russell Means: Personal life

 Means was married five times; the first four marriages ended in divorce.
 He was married to his fifth wife, Pearl Means, until his death.
-His wife Pearl was announced dead in 2022 at 62 years of age.
+His wife Pearl died ten years later in May 2022, at the age of 62.
 He had a total of ten children: seven biological children and three adopted children, who were "adopted in the Lakota way", including Tatanka Means who is also an actor.

 As "a grandfather with twenty-two grandchildren", Russell Means divided his time "between Chinle, Navajo Nation, Arizona, and Porcupine, South Dakota."